THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 this gemstone by the name Topazos, (and the best jewels are from that island).

 The Hebrew name PITDÀH is linked by tradition to the name Topazos.

 The quartz gems are the ones that remain and we will describe them later in

-jewels into four groups corresponding to the four sides of the heavenly city, as
+the gems in four groups corresponding to the four sides of the heavenly city, as

-Apostle John described them and listed them, from right to left (Rev. 21:12-14).
+Apostle John described them and listed them—from right to left (Rev. 21:12-14).

 These are the jewels, as indicated in Rev. 21:19-20.